dex4er/tf/README.md

 to original messages (default if `TF_IN_AUTOMATION=1`), `-no-outputs` hides outputs (default, `-no-outputs=false` shows it again).

-The command accepts resource name as an argument without `-target=` option.
-If argument misses quotes inside square brackets then they will be added.
+The command accepts the resource name as an argument without `-target=` option.
+If the argument misses quotes inside square brackets then they will be added.

 The command will log to the file named in `TF_OUTPUT_PATH` environment variable.
 The file name is resolved with `strftime`'s `%` sequences.

-The variable `TF_PLAN_FORMAT` switches the default format for plan (compact, short, full).
-The variable `TF_PROGRESS_FORMAT` switches the default format for progress indicator (counters, fan, dots, verbose, verbatim).
+The variable `TF_PLAN_FORMAT` switches the default format for the plan (compact, short, full).
+The variable `TF_PROGRESS_FORMAT` switches the default format for the progress indicator (counters, fan, dots, verbose, verbatim).

 ### `tf destroy`